Agrace offers grief support groups

-Anyone who is grieving a death may join, even if the person who died was not a hospice patient.
-There is no fee for this program if Agrace Hospice Care or another hospice served a participant’s family member in the past 12 months.
-Modest fees may apply for others, and fees can be lowered or waived, if needed.

-Bridges is for adults grieving the death of any loved one.
+Bridgesis for adults grieving the death of any loved one.
 Meetings are held online via Zoom from 9:30-11 a.m.
-June 14 and 28, and participants can attend as often as they feel the need for support.
+May 10 and 24, and participants can attend as often as they feel the need for support.

 People are also reading…